-Research Project: The selected participant will train in the Overdose Preparedness and Response Team (OPRT) where DOP's research focuses on building and supporting state and local capacity to prevent overdoses when new or increased threats emerge as well as respond to overdose spikes or anomalies.
+Research Project: The selected participant will train in the Public Safety, Preparedness, and Overdose Response Team (PSPORT) where DOP's work focuses on building and supporting state and local capacity to prevent overdoses when new or increased threats emerge as well as respond to overdose spikes or anomalies.
 One example of this is the Opioid Rapid Response Program (ORRP), an interagency federal effort designed to mitigate risks to patients who abruptly lose access to prescription opioid or other controlled substance medications.
-ORRP leverages partnerships with federal law enforcement agencies to coordinate notifications to state health officials when a clinician who is under investigation for health care fraud or other illegal activity abruptly loses their ability to prescribe opioids or other controlled substances.
-The partnership and notification process facilitates rapid response at the state and local level to mitigate risks, such as abandonment, withdrawal, pain, overdose or suicide among patients who lose access to prescription medications.
-ORRP also provides remote technical assistance and support to state and local health officials developing, practicing, or implementing rapid response protocols.
+ORRP leverages partnerships with federal law enforcement agencies to coordinate notifications to state health